tensorchord/envd-docs/docs/intro/intro.md

 # Tutorial

-envd is a container-based development environment management tool for data scientists.
+envd is a **machine learning development environment** for data scientists, AI/ML engineers, or teams.

 🐍 **No docker, only python** - Write python code to build the development environment, we help you take care of Docker.

-🖨️ **Built-in jupyter/vscode** - Jupyter and VSCode remote extension are the first-class support.
+🖨️ **Built-in jupyter/vscode** - Jupyter and VSCode remote extension are first-class support.

-⏱️ **Save time** - Better cache management to save your time, keep the focus on the model, instead of dependencies
+⏱️ **Save time** - Better cache management to save your time, keep the focus on the model, instead of dependencies.

-☁️ **Local & cloud** - Run the environment locally or in the cloud, without any code change
+☁️ **Local & cloud** - envd integrates with Docker seamlessly, you can share, version, and publish envd environments with Docker Hub or any other OCI image registries.

-🐳 **Container native** - Leverage container technologies but no need to learn how to use them, we optimize it for you

-🤟 **Infrastructure as code** - Describe your project in a declarative way, 100% reproducible
+🔁 **Repeatable builds, reproducible results** - You can reproduce the same dev environment, on your laptop, public cloud VMs, or Docker containers, without any setup or change.

 Let's discover **envd in less than 5 minutes**.